Djokovic–Nadal rivalry: 2018 Wimbledon semifinal

 A Washington Post article describing both of the Wimbledon semifinals stated that "One semifinal was a beauty — tennis at its fully committed best — in which Djokovic and world No. 1 Rafael Nadal staged a dazzling display of shot-making, tactical acumen, defensive wizardry and exceptional athleticism before Djokovic prevailed".
 Tennis historian Steve Flink stated that "Djokovic’s triumph over Nadal in the Wimbledon semifinals must rank as one of the greatest and most crucial of his career."
 Tennis journalist Scoop Malinowski argued that it might have been the greatest match ever played.
 The match is seen as Djokovic's return to the top, as Novak himself in 2019 credited the match as the turning point of his comeback and with giving him “a different, more confident self.”
 In 2023, it was listed by Tennis.com as one of the key matches in the "GOAT race" for most Grand Slam titles between the Big Three.

 It was the third-most games Djokovic has played in a fifth set, at 10–8, after his 12–10 fifth-set victory against Stan Wawrinka at the 2013 Australian Open, and later his 13–12 tiebreak fifth-set victory against Roger Federer in the 2019 Wimbledon Championships final.
 Whereas it was the second-most games that Nadal has played in a fifth set, after his 13–15 fifth set defeat to Gilles Muller at the 2017 Wimbledon Championships.
 Djokovic ended Nadal's 16 consecutive Grand Slam semifinal win streak, dating back to the 2010 French Open, along with it being Nadal's first Grand Slam semifinal loss of the decade, and his first loss in a Wimbledon semifinal.
+The loss also snapped Nadal's 17-match winning streak dating back to the 2018 Italian Open.
 It was the second longest semifinal in Wimbledon history.

 The match is considered one of the greatest of all time, and among the finest matches in the history of Wimbledon.
 The match was praised for the high quality and intensity shown throughout.
 The match was also considered to be the de facto final.
+It was the second longest semifinal in Wimbledon history.